zorglub42/tools/rpi/readme.md

 Tools and utility for RaspberryPI
+## lcd-sparkfun
-## lcd-sparkfun: command line utility to manage spakfun LCD
+command line utilities to manage spakfun LCD Display